CodePushGo/website/src/content/blog/en/self-hosted-capgo.md

 # Conclusion

-In conclusion, self-hosting Capgo can be a good option for organizations that have the resources and expertise to do so.
+In conclusion, self-hosting CodePushGo can be a good option for organizations that have the resources and expertise to do so.
 It offers a number of benefits, including control over the update process, security, and compliance.
 However, it is important to carefully weigh the benefits and challenges before deciding whether to self-host.

-If you are considering self-hosting Capgo, I recommend that you start by reading the Capgo [self-hosting documentation](https://capgo.app/docs/self-hosted/getting-started/).
+If you are considering self-hosting CodePushGo, I recommend that you start by reading the CodePushGo [self-hosting documentation](https://capgo.app/docs/self-hosted/getting-started/).
 This will give you a good understanding of the requirements and risks of self-hosting.